DemocracyEarth/wallet/features/README.md

 ## WARNING

 Running the feature suite will TRUNCATE THE DATABASE before each Scenario.
-You will lose everything on your development environment database.
+You WILL LOSE EVERYTHING on your development environment database.
 At the end of the test suite, the very last Scenario is not cleared, so we can use that to create a fixtures Scenario to bootstrap local development.